-There are many different acronyms used in sales that help companies and sales team evaluate the potential of leads.
+With so many different acronyms used in sales to evaluate the potential of leads, it’s no wonder you might be lost.
 To help sales teams narrow down or rank leads according to buying potential, there are different strategies that companies will use to rank or qualify those leads.
 One strategy is the CHAMP qualification framework.

 A lead is a company or person that is a potential customer for your products or services.
-There are many ways that leads are found, but not every lead will commit and become a paying customer.
+You can find them in many different ways, but not every lead will become a paying customer.

 The process of qualifying a lead is going to vary between companies.
-Since few companies offer the same products or services and likely run their companies differently, each needs their own modified way to qualify a lead.
-For example, if two companies are both selling feather pillows, they will still have variation between them, like variety of products and budgetary needs.
+Since few companies offer exactly the same products or services and run their companies differently, each needs its own modified way to qualify a lead.
+For example, if two companies are both selling feather pillows, they will still differ in many ways, like variety of products and budgetary needs.
 Even if the target market is the same for competing companies, there are differences to consider.

-Some of the more well-known acronyms for the qualification process are BANT and PACTT.
+Some of the best-known acronyms for the qualification process are BANT (Budget, Authority, Need, Timing) and PACTT (pain, authority, consequence, target profile, and timing).
 Each focuses on certain aspects of a business or person to decide if the lead is worth pursuing.
-No one likes wasting their time and money trying to get a potential customer to make a purchase if that potential customer has no intention of buying.
-On the end of the spectrum, no one likes losing a lead that could have been a profitable partnership.
+No one likes wasting their time and money trying to get a potential customer to purchase if that potential customer has no intention of buying.
+On the end of the spectrum, you don’t want to lose a lead that could have been a profitable partnership.

 By qualifying a lead, you can help your sales team focus on the best leads.
-When less money and time are spent on the less qualified leads, the company can become more profitable.
+When less money and time are spent on the less qualified leads, your company can become more profitable.
+And this is where the CHAMP framework will be of help!

 The CHAMP Qualification Framework